Zoom In, Zoom Out, and ZBox Commands on the TI-84 Plus

 Press [ZOOM] to zoom in or press [ZOOM] to zoom out.
 Then use the

-keys to move the cursor to the spot on the screen from which you want to zoom in or zoom out.
+keys to move the cursor (the cursor looks like a + sign) to the spot on the screen from which you want to zoom in or zoom out.
 Then press [ENTER].
 The graph is redrawn centered at the cursor location.

 You can press [ENTER] again to zoom in closer or to zoom out one more time.
 Press [CLEAR] when you’re finished zooming in or zooming out.
 You may have to adjust the window settings.

-ZBox: This command allows you to define a new viewing window for a portion of your graph by enclosing it in a box.
-The box becomes the new viewing window.
+Some functions end up having really interesting graphs.
+One such function is shown in the Y= editor in the first screen.
+The ZBox command enables you to define a new viewing window for a portion of your graph by enclosing it in a box, as illustrated in the second screen.